 Having a good work/life balance is key to living a healthy, happy life.
 It gives us time to de-stress, to socialise, build meaningful relationships, make memories and most importantly, to relax.

 What is work/life balance?

-Definition: Your work/life balance is how you organise your days, for example, how many hours you spend at work, and how much time you spend doing things you enjoy.
+Work/life balance is the term used to explain the idea that all of us need time for both work and play.
+Your work/life balance is how you organise your days, for example, how many hours you spend at work, and how much time you spend doing things you enjoy outside of work.

 Why is it important?